robthomson/frsky2CRSF/README.md

-The Exbus 2 CSRF Telemety convertor acta as a bridge between jeti and crossfire.
+The frsky CSRF Telemety convertor acta as a bridge between frsky and crossfire.

 Build is relatively simple.